pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 #### Local

-In the local mode, tidb-lightning read the backup data from a directory in one of the Kubernetes node.
+In the local mode, tidb-lightning reads the backup data from a directory in one of the Kubernetes node.

 ```yaml
 dataSource: